doctrine/orm/docs/en/index.rst

 ORM Documentation
 =================

-The Doctrine documentation is comprised of tutorials, a reference section and cookbook articles that explain different parts of the Object Relational mapper.
+The Doctrine ORM documentation is comprised of tutorials, a reference section and cookbook articles that explain different parts of the Object Relational Mapper.

-Doctrine DBAL and Doctrine Common both have their own documentation.

 Getting Help
 ------------